-DFPS must provide notice under Tex.
+DFPS must provide notice of significant events regarding a child in foster care to the child's biological parents and others under Tex.
 Fam.
 Code § 264.018 in a manner that would provide actual notice to a person entitled to the notice, including the use of electronic notice whenever possible.
 Tex.
 Fam.
 Code § 264.018(c).